hdtodd/ISM_Emulator/README.md

 	*  Examine the timings that can be analyzed by `rtl_433 -A -r <filename>` from the `rtl_433_tests` directory
 	*  Examine the waveforms that can be visualized from the `http` link that `rtl_433 -A -r` provides.
 *  Define those signal timings in your device's equivalent of `AR609_signals[]`;
-*  Write a function to reformat the data as it comes from the sensor object into the format expected by the device: the AR609 code `pack_AR609()` demonstrates how to do that; be sure to set the expected message data length, too;
+*  Write a function to reformat the data as it comes from the sensor object into the format expected by the device: the AR609 protocol code `pack_AR609()` demonstrates how to do that; be sure to set the expected message data length, too;
 *  Write the procedure `.make_wave()` to create the array of signaling commands: again, `AR609()` demonstrates how to do that.

 ## Release History